-The Co-CR Agreement ID field contains an integer identifying a specific Co-CR agreement.
-The values 0 and 31 of this field are reserved.

 The Recommendation Periods Info Present subfield in the Control field indicates whether or not the Recommendation Periods Information field is present in the Co-CR Parameter Set field.
 If the subfield is set to 1, then the Recommendation Periods Information field is present in the Co-CR Parameter Set field; otherwise, it is not present.

 The Recommendation Timeout Info Present subfield in the Control field indicates whether or not the Recommendation Timeout field is present in the Co-CR Parameter Set field.
 If the subfield is set to 1, then the Recommendation Periods Information field is present in the Co-CR Parameter Set field; otherwise, it is not present.